Detroit Metropolitan Airport: Ground transportation

-Metro Airport is linked to Ann Arbor, Brighton, and East Lansing by the Michigan Flyer, an intercity bus operated by Indian Trails.
-The Michigan Flyer began service in 2006, and currently makes twelve round trips daily.
-Private buses, operated by Robert Q, are also available to Windsor, London, and other locations in southern Ontario.
+Transit to Ann Arbor, Brighton, and East Lansing is available with the Michigan Flyer, an intercity bus operated by Indian Trails in partnership with TheRide.
+Service to destinations in southern Ontario, Canada, including Windsor and London, is offered by Robert Q Airbus, a private operator.

+Transit buses board from the Ground Transportation Center at the Evans Terminal, and from the departures drop-off area at McNamara.